microsoft/containers-toolkit/docs/command-reference.md

 #### Start-BuildkitdService

-Starts Buildkit service and waits for 30 seconds for the service to start.
+Starts BuildKit service and waits for 30 seconds for the service to start.
 If the service does not start within the this time, execution terminates with an error.

 **Parameters**